 If you have a family history of Angelman syndrome and are expecting, you may want to consider prenatal genetic diagnosis.
 What is prenatal genetic diagnosis?
-Prenatal genetic diagnosis means ...
+Prenatal genetic diagnosis means determining, ...
 Read more

 Angelman syndrome is a rare genetic disease characterized by delayed development and motor difficulties.
-The symptoms of this neurological disorder can appear early in life, but the diagnosis is often ...
+The symptoms of this neurological disorder can appear early in life, but the diagnosis is often a ...
 Read more

 Angelman syndrome is a rare genetic disorder characterized by neurological and developmental problems, among other symptoms.
 More than 90% of patients experience epileptic seizures, which can be dangerous.
-However, ...
+However, several ...
 Read more

 Angelman syndrome is a rare genetic disorder that affects about 1 in 15,000 people.
 The disease is characterized by intellectual and physical disabilities.
-There are several variants of Angelman ...
+There are several variants of Angelman syndrome, ...
 Read more

 Angelman syndrome is a rare neurological disease characterized by physical and mental developmental delays, among other symptoms.
 The disease affects about 1 in 12,000 to 20,000 people.
-Most cases ...
+Most cases of ...
 Read more